mateuszlesko/ScalaPlayground/goodManiers/notes.md

 ## The diffrence between `trait` and `abstract class`:
 Scala's `trait` works as Java's interface, it can have definition of functions' heads, however it can't have functions implementations.

 `abstract class` also can have this property by using keyword `abstract` in function head definition.
 But also it can have normal functions with their implementations.
+Abstract class force subclasses to its own implementaion of `abstract` method.

 Class can be extended by MULTIPLE `traits`, but interhait only one class